fmoo/python-supervise/README.rst

     {'action': None, 'status': 1, 'uptime': 3L, 'pid': 27450}

 Read the manpage of runsv(8) for more information.
-Also read the documentation for :class:`ServiceStatus` to known how to parse status information.
+Also read the documentation for `ServiceStatus` to known how to parse status information.

 History